$C$-triviality of manifolds of low dimensions: Abstract

 \section{Abstract}

-A space $X$ is said to be $C$-trivial if the total Chern class $c(\alpha)$ equals $1$ for every complex vector bundle $\alpha$ over $X$.
-In this note we give a complete homological classification of $C$-trivial closed smooth manifolds of dimension $< 7$.
-In dimension $7$ we give a complete classification of orientable $C$-trivial manifolds and in the non-orientable case we give necessary homological conditions for the manifold to be $C$-trivial.
-Our main tool is the Atiyah-Hirzebruch spectral sequence and orders of its differentials.
+{A space $X$ is said to be $C$-trivial if the total Chern class $c(\alpha)$ equals $1$ for every complex vector bundle $\alpha$ over $X$.
+In this note we give a complete homological classification of $C$-trivial closed connected smooth manifolds of dimension $\le 7$.
+Our main tool is the Atiyah-Hirzebruch spectral sequence and orders of its differentials.}